techidaily/site-phone-solutions/source/_posts/complete-guide-for-recovering-video-files-on-honor-90-pro-by-fonelab-android-recover-video.md

 </div>
 <div class="tpl-content-sub-paragraph-content">
   <p>
     This kind of situation will bring video loss to users if no updated backup available.
 In such circumstance, you are required to opt for video recovery solutions to recover deleted video from Honor 90 Pro.
-So it's important to perform <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> as soon as possible once video loss happens.
+So it's important to perform <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> as soon as possible once video loss happens.
   </p>
 </div>
 </div>
 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-normal">
     <p>
-        The <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is a cutting edge program, is designed to help Honor 90 Pro users to recover deleted/lost data from Honor 90 Pro which includes Samsung Galaxy, Google Nexus, LG, Sony, HTC, Motorola, Huawei, OnePlus, AUSU and ZTE.
+        The <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is a cutting edge program, is designed to help Honor 90 Pro users to recover deleted/lost data from Honor 90 Pro which includes Samsung Galaxy, Google Nexus, LG, Sony, HTC, Motorola, Huawei, OnePlus, AUSU and ZTE.
 Only with several clicks, it is available to recover deleted videos, photos, music, text messages, WhatsApp, contacts, call logs and document files from Honor 90 Pro.
     </p>
 </div>
 </div>